Grapeve/nextjs-admin-lite-template/README.md

 It is a <b>Nextjs</b> Admin Lite Template.
 Maybe this is not a real template.
 I provide a generic layout.
 All you need to do is configure the page and then concentrate on writing your code.

+！！！ Now it's just a small sample, and there are still many features that haven't been added.
+I will add them as soon as possible.
+If you think there's anything you need, you can let me know.

 ## Feature

 - nextjs 13: The React Framework for the Web.